JYoung7223/full-stack-flex-training/hw1_justin_young/README.md

 * The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.

+## Result

+* Resulting site can be found at: https://jyoung7223.github.io/full-stack-flex-training/hw1_justin_young/

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.